astroryan97/Galaxy-Zoo-2-Classification/README.md

 * The data may suggest that some parameters of a galaxy would be classified as one type, while other parameters of the same galaxy suggest otherwise.

-# Read the full Report for final presentation for more details.
+# Read the full Report or final presentation for more details.